eclipse/kuksa.val/doc/usage.md

                                         stored to the specified path with timestamp.
                                         File format is *.csv
                                         possible values:
-                                          - 0: no Record
+                                          - noRecord: no Recording will be applied
-                                          - 1: Record Set Value
+                                          - recordSet: Record Set Value (inputs of the server)
-                                          - 2: Record Set Value and Get Value
+                                          - recordSetandGet: Record Set Value and Get Value (in- and outputs of the server)

   --record-path (='.')
 Specify path where the record file should
                                         be stored to.